AnudeepRoy141/crop-recommendation/README.md

-A machine learning-based crop recommendation system that suggests the most suitable crop to grow based on soil and environmental parameters.
+A RAG based crop recommendation system that suggests the most suitable crop to grow based on soil and environmental parameters.
 The project uses Python, scikit-learn, and a dataset containing features like nitrogen, phosphorus, potassium, temperature, humidity, pH, and rainfall.
 The model predicts the best crop for given conditions, helping farmers make data-driven decisions.

 ## Features